Lindt8/phits-router-macos/README.md

 The router works best when set as the default application for PHITS-related file extensions.

+By associating PHITS-related file extensions (like `.inp` and `.out`) with PHITS Router, one can quickly send a PHITS-related file to a suitable app (of several) directly, selected with the held modifier key when double-clikcing/opening it, or via a chooser window listing available destination apps when no modifiers are held.

 PHITS is a general-purpose Monte Carlo particle simulation code; you can read more about it and how to get it at: https://phits.jaea.go.jp/